jonocairns/Intergen.ClientCache/README.md

     clientCache.get('key');

-    // tryGetSet - this will attempt to get the value from the $cacheFactory, if the value doesn't exist it will perform the API call you supply - then set that response in local/$cacheFactory storage.
+    // tryGetSet - this will attempt to get the value from the $cacheFactory, if the value doesn't exist it will perform the API call you supply - then set that response in local/$cacheFactory storage - if the API call fails it will try get from localStorage.
 You can optionally add a builder to build the object from the response.

     clientCache.tryGetSet('key', $http.get('/api/blah'));